 g) To help the student make a constructive response toward self-discipline.

-9.1 Reporting Alleged Violations
+5.2Reporting Alleged Violations

-Complaints should be reported as soon as possible following the discovery of alleged inappropriate behavior and may be initiated by law enforcement or any member of the NDSU community, including students, faculty, staff members and guests of the campus.
+Alleged violations should be reported as soon as possible following the discovery of prohibited conduct and may be initiated by law enforcement or any member of the NDSU community, or other interested parties.

 An alleged violation should be reported to the: